 On Facebook, you can put a post with a link to the video, and then boost that post.
-(My $10 test ad displayed to 1700, and 62 clicked through.)
+(In 2017, my $10 test ad displayed to 1700, and 62 clicked through.)
 On Google Ads, you can create a “video campaign” (learn how and learn more).
 Ads display on YouTube.
-(My test ad displayed to about 950 people, 24 clicked through.)
+(My 2017 test ad displayed to about 950 people, 24 clicked through.)
 Or you can set up your ad (“promote your video”) on YouTube directly.
 (Learn how.)

-Another option is to make a 15 second teaser video and include that in a Facebook ad.
+Another option is to make a 15 second teaser video in a Facebook ad.
 If people like the mini video in the ad, they may click through to learn more.